Willie-Conway/Devops-Capstone-Project/README.md

 ![Build Status](https://github.com/Willie-Conway/devops-capstone-project/actions/workflows/ci-build.yaml/badge.svg)

-Sure!
-Here’s a polished README for **Lab: Agile Planning Using GitHub**, complete with emojis and clear sections for easy understanding.

----

 # 📅 Lab: Agile Planning Using GitHub

 Welcome to the **Agile Planning** lab!
 In this exercise, you’ll learn how to use GitHub’s Agile tools — Issues, Labels, Milestones, and Projects — to plan and track your work effectively.